What Do I Do When I Am Feeling Alone And Need Someone To Talk to?

 Fiction is a great way to escape to another world.
 It sucks you into another place and time.
 There is nothing better than finding a great book and getting lost in it.

 If you are an avid reader, you can join a book club—most library’s sponsor one.
-Not only is this a great way to talk about how the book made you feel, or what you liked and disliked, it is also an excellent way to meet other people who share similar interests.
+Not only is this a great way to talk about how the book made you feel or what you liked and disliked, but it is also an excellent way to meet other people who share similar interests.

 As we mentioned above, dancing can be a great way to expel some energy.
 If you are feeling lonely, dancing can put you in a better mood.
 Put on some fun music, pour yourself a glass of wine, and dance around the house.
 Do it naked if you want.
 The goal is to feel comfortable.
 No one but you is there anyway, right?
-Doing silly things alone will give you a great laugh if nothing else.
+Doing silly things alone will give you a great laugh, if nothing else.